hms-dbmi/pic-sure-all-in-one/hpds_geno_load.md

 ### Upload Data into HPDS

-Load Genomic Data from CSV using the Jenkins job - "Load Genomic Data" in [https://github.com/hms-dbmi/pic-sure-all-in-one](https://github.com/hms-dbmi/pic-sure-all-in-one)
+Load Genomic Data from CSV using the Jenkins job - "Load Genomic Data".
+To do this, access jenkins on port 8080.

 This job loads HPDS data from /usr/local/docker-config/vcfLoad and may take several minutes.